 Life in Chiang Mai is good.
 Not perfect – nothing is – but we like it here… There’s a reason this city is a hub for digital nomads.
 It’s easy to find good accommodation at reasonable prices, the food is awesome (who doesn’t love Thai food!), fresh fruit is plentiful and inexpensive, the city has a laid-back feel, the narrow streets are filled with tropical trees and flowers, there are beautiful temples everywhere, and the cats tend to look happy, which says a lot about how people treat them… I’ll let my pictures speak!

 So while living in Thailand has lots of advantages, one aspect that can be annoying is the visa issue.
 Residents of Thailand have to leave the country often in order to extend their stay in the Land of Smiles.
 We did just that last weekend: a day-trip to Myanmar.
-While I enjoyed the beautiful scenery of northern Thailand, and the glimpse at a new country with incredibly friendly people (and delicious food), it was a long trip – 4 hours each way – and the freezing air-conditioning on the bus made me sick.
-Here are some pictures!

 People learning French often say that sentences sound like one long word.
 How do you know where one word ends and another begins?

 The big reason for this is the linkings called “enchaînements” and “liaisons”.
 These are not only normal, but actually required in French.
 When a word begins with a vowel sound, if you haven’t done an “elision”, you will normally do a “liaison” or an “enchaînement”.
 This means that a word that starts with a vowel, such as “ami”, will actually start with a consonant sound.